 Naomi is principally involved in investment and finance activities; private sector development at enterprise level; business, strategic, sector planning; and advisory services and venture capital fund management.
 In addition to her areas of expertise Naomi has a niche portfolio of various tourism and hotel developments in Samoa, where her strengths are a no nonsense approach to business providing clients with holistic financial information that will lead to business success.
 Naomi has a Graduate Certificate in Corporate Management from Deakin University, Australia and a Bachelor of Commerce and Administration (Accountancy and Economics) from Victoria University of Wellington, New Zealand.

 Nadia joined KVAConsult in 2009 from the Ministry of Finance for the Government of Samoa where she was the Samoa Water Sector Support Project Manager for the EU.
 Nadia’s strengths are in high level economic, finance and public policy analysis and communicating clients’ complex needs into logical frameworks that will guide policy decisions and outcomes.
-She is a current Executive Member of the Samoa Chamber of Commerce and Industry and has a Masters in International Business from Deakin University and a Bachelor of Commerce (Major: International Business, Minor: Economics, Marketing) from Lincoln University, Christchurch, New Zealand.
+She has a Masters in International Business from Deakin University and a Bachelor of Commerce (Major: International Business, Minor: Economics, Marketing) from Lincoln University, Christchurch, New Zealand.

 Rachel has a portfolio in commercial retail and project management.
 She presently leads that KVAConsult Project Accounting team for the Samoa Aviation Investment Programme and provides procurement and finance services as part of the Project Management Services Team for the World Bank funded PPCR ECR.
 Rachel was also the Project Manager for the Samoa Telecommunications and Postal Sector Reform Project for the World Bank.
 Core to the management team, Rachel has dual roles as Senior Consultant and as the CEO of Pacific Venture Capital Managers (PVCM) the enterprise planning and private sector management arm and subsidiary of KVAConsult.
 Rachel’s strengths are in gathering complex financial information and articulating advice for client’s to base their business decisions on.
 Rachel has a Bachelor of Commerce (Accounting and International Business) from the University of Auckland and is a Chartered Accountant.